 With the concurrence of the General Counsel, an investigation may be delegated to an outside law firm or consultant.
-If a consultant or law firm is used to conduct an investigation, it will be selected by the Executive Director of Human Resources or Vice President of Academic Affairs, as appropriate, and its Report of Investigation may be disclosed only to the extent authorized by the Executive Director of Human Resources or Vice President authorized by the Executive Director of Human Resources or Vice President authorized by the Executive Director of Human Resources or Vice President of Academic Affairs, as appropriate, as well as the Sr. Advisor to the President and General Counsel.
+If a consultant or law firm is used to conduct an investigation, it will be selected by the Executive Director of Human Resources or Vice President of Academic Affairs, as appropriate, and its Report of Investigation may be disclosed only to the extent authorized by the Executive Director of Human Resources or Vice President of Academic Affairs, as appropriate, as well as the Sr. Advisor to the President and General Counsel.